cambrian-mllm/cambrian/README.md

 ### TPU Training
 Currently, we support training on TPU using TorchXLA

-1. Clone this repository and navigate to LLaVA folder
+1. Clone this repository and navigate to into the codebase
 ```bash
 git clone https://github.com/cambrian-mllm/cambrian
 cd cambrian